rahmasayed18/saas-product-analytics/README.md

 - Track feature usage and engagement by user segment
 - Identify churn patterns and customer lifetime
 - Measure key SaaS metrics: MRR, MAU, churn rate, retention

 ---
+## 📐 SaaS Metrics Glossary
+- **MRR (Monthly Recurring Revenue)**: Predictable subscription income per month.
+- **ARPU (Average Revenue Per User)**: Revenue per active subscriber.
+- **Churn Rate**: % of users who cancel subscriptions.

+---

+🎯 Business Questions Answered
+What is the monthly trend in revenue and active users?

+Which plans contribute most to revenue and retention?

+What is the distribution of users across countries and plans?

+Which users can be considered high-value (VIP) or low-engagement?

+What is the churn rate and lifetime value of users by plan?

+---